Analyze features a collection of analytics dashboards designed to help companies track and improve their business performance on Trustpilot.

 Number of reviews

 Here you can see how many reviews you’ve received for a specific period.
-Reviews are shown by source, e.g. reviews triggered by AFS invitations.
+Reviews are shown by source, for example, reviews triggered by AFS invitations.

-Table view: You can see the count displayed for different review sources for a specific day or month.
-You can export your review data as a CSV file by clicking on View all rows at the bottom of the table.
+Table view: See the number of reviews that come from different review sources for a specific day or month.
+To export the data as a CSV file, click the CSV button.

 Invitations sent: This chart shows you how many invitations you have sent out to customers using the Trustpilot invitation service(s).